 At this afternoon’s Commencement ceremony, the businesswoman and second daughter of President Lyndon Baines Johnson and First Lady Lady Bird Johnson received the honorary doctor of humane letters degree.

 “As health care professionals, every day you will have the great opportunity to lose yourself in the service of others,” she said.
 “And in return, you will find yourself again – every day.”
-(Watch a video of Commencement.)
+(Review a video of Commencement.)

 Johnson delivered the address at the ceremony, which celebrated the graduation of 105 students who earned bachelor’s degrees in global health, health care management & policy, human science, and nursing; 371 students who received master’s degrees in health systems administration and nursing; and 12 students who received the doctor of nursing practice degree.